edibotopic/edibotopic-website/content/experience/_index.md

 <div class="tab-panel" data-tab="publications">

-## Publications

 I've published over 60 articles on topics ranging from educational software and food science to philosophy.
-My publications have been cited over 1700 times.
+My publications have been cited over 1800 times.
 Four of my articles have over 100 citations.

+Here are some examples:

 {{ collection(file="publications.toml") }}